webdados/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 Yes, you should use the `multibanco_ifthen_base_ent_subent` filter.
 See `hooks-examples.php`.

-= [Advanced] Can I use a specific MB Way Key based on order details? =
+= [Advanced] Can I use a specific MB WAY Key based on order details? =

 Yes, you should use the `multibanco_ifthen_base_mbwaykey` filter.
 See `hooks-examples.php`.